Zuber-group/ferrimitoseg/README.md

 ## Methodology Overview

-Here present a Fiji macro for ferritin segmentation and Python for subsequent quantitative analysis:
+Here, we present a Fiji macro for ferritin segmentation and Python for subsequent quantitative analysis:

 ### Ferritin segmentation in Fiji:
 - Gaussian filtering and intensity normalization using CLIJ2
-- Intensity transformations and Intermodes threshold binarization
+- Intensity transformations and intermode threshold binarization
 - Morphological refinement (erosion/dilation)

 ### Quantitative analysis in Python: